 - Near the bottom of the list, tap Spam and Call Screen.

-The next time you receive a call, depending on the options you selected, you will have the option to screen the call.
+The next time you receive a call, you will have the option to screen the call depending on your selected choices.

 - Tap Screen call when receiving a phone call.